Frequently Asked Questions

 Are you interested in international students?

-We strongly encourage international students to apply.
+Very much so!
 We are looking for the most promising applicants, regardless of where they come from or where they completed their degrees.
+About half of our graduate students were born outside of the United States, and about a third of our faculty.

 Where can I get more information?